chainflip-io/chainflip-backend/.github/pull_request_template.md

 Please conduct a through self-review before opening the PR.

-- [ ] I am confiddent that the code works.
+- [ ] I am confident that the code works.
 - [ ] I have updated documentation where appropriate.

 ## Summary